bterwijn/memory_graph/README.md

 ![extension_pandas.png](https://raw.githubusercontent.com/bterwijn/memory_graph/main/images/extension_pandas.png)

 ## Introspection ##
 This section is likely to change.
 Sometimes the introspection fails or is not as desired.
-For example the `bintrees.avltree.Node` object doesn't show any attributes in the graph below:
+For example the `bintrees.avltree.Node` object doesn't show any attributes in the graph below.

 ```python
 import memory_graph as mg